 It's perhaps 100 times more energetic than the amount of matter that you see around you.

-So when you look at the 100 chemicals that make up the universe, the elements, realize that that is only a fraction, about 1%, of the actual energy of the universe, which is dwarfed by something called dark matter, and which in turn is dwarfed by dark energy, which is the energy of nothing.
+So when you look at the 100 chemicals that make up the universe, the elements, realize that that is only a fraction, about 1% of the actual energy of the universe, which is dwarfed by something called dark matter, and which in turn is dwarfed by dark energy, which is the energy of nothing.

 Yeah, unfortunately, he did not have a team of lawyers to prevent Sarnoff and others from ripping off a lot of the patents, which are now, of course, part of radio and television.

-Unfortunately, he was kind of eccentric.
+Unfortunately, he was kind of an eccentric.

 He lived at the New Yorker Hotel.

-He lived out of a hotel room and he thought he was being poisoned by his enemies.
+He lived out of a hotel room, and he thought he was being poisoned by his enemies.

-So he was quite paranoid, and his problem was that he didn't have a team of lawyers to protect the patents, which many people feel were stolen from him.
+And his problem was that he didn't have a team of lawyers to protect the patents, which many people feel were stolen from him.

 But you see, we physicists know what he actually did, right?